Whiteboards and ICT and another building.

 - Some schools kept corporal punishment record books.

 - There are records of children paying varying amounts to the school though many did not pay at all.

 The old record books tell us

-- The first boy’s name on the new register in 1865 was a Michael Mc Kenna and was 15 years old.
+- The first boy’s name on the new register in 1865 was Michael Mc Kenna who was 15 years old.
 His Dad was a farmer.
 Four other boys were registered aged between 6 and 16 years old.
 Occupations were listed as farmer, miller and bootmaker.

 - Other occupations listed were railway porter, orphan, professor, cowman, pauper and ploughman.
 Amazingly, the ploughman lived in Deer Park!

-- In the girls’ school Mary Healy was the first name on the register, the daughter of a laborer.
-The other girls registered this day were aged were 7,10,11 and 13 but it was their first time to attend school.
-One girl, Emily Hunt was listed as an orphan.
+- In the girls’ school, Mary Healy was the first name on the register, the daughter of a labourer.
+The other girls registered this day were aged were 7,10,11 and 13 but it was their first time attending school.
+One girl, Emily Hunt, was listed as an orphan.

-- 123 children were on the rolls but only 64 were marked present on that day.
+- 123 children were on the rolls, but only 64 were marked present that day.